-A Review On Emily in Paris By A French Girl Living In Paris
+A Review On Emily in Paris By A French Woman

 In my opinion, Emily in Paris is just a fun fictional show to watch, based on real places in Paris.
 Even if, I would have preferred the scenario to be a little more realistic.
 Indeed, Emily is always wearing expensive clothes, high heels in Paris, she never takes the metro, and she’s living in a 40 square meters flat in the 5th arrondissement whereas she’s working as a digital marketing manager.
-I think Carrie Bradshaw’s life in New York City (Sex And The City) is a little more realistic compared to Emily’s life in Paris (but maybe because I’m a Parisian and I know just a little about New York).
+I think Carrie Bradshaw’s life in New York City (Sex And The City) is a little more realistic compared to Emily’s life in Paris (but maybe because I’m French and I know just a little about New York).
 The scenery is absolutely beautiful.
 And I really saw the series as refreshing escapism from the pandemic.
-Because, as you may already know, in real-life Paris, masks are mandatory in all public places and bars close at 10 p.m.

-As a French woman living in Paris, I wanted in this article to compile a list of the clichés and stereotypes of Parisian people that are depicted in this series.
+Being French and having lived a few years in Paris, I wanted in this article to compile a list of the clichés and stereotypes of Parisian people that are depicted in this series.
 And I wanted to discuss whether those clichés are true or not.

 1. The Chambre de Bonne

 Sorry to say but Emily’s Parisian apartment is not, as portrayed, a Chambre de bonne (maid’s room) which was initially intended as the bedroom for one of the family’s domestics and is characterized by tight proportions.
 A Chambre de bonne is a type of French apartment consisting of a single room in a middle-class house or apartment building.
 It is generally found on the top floor and only accessible by a staircase, sometimes a separate “service staircase”.
 The rooms usually have a surface area of around 6–12 square meters (65 to 130 sq ft), which is sometimes accentuated by being in a garret.
 They tend to offer minimal facilities: toilets are usually shared with the neighboring rooms, and located on the landing.